segmentio/segment-docs/src/connections/destinations/catalog/amazon-lambda/index.md

 }
 ```

-If you have multiple Source’s using this Role, replace the `sts:ExternalId` setting above with
+If you have multiple Source's using this Role, replace the `sts:ExternalId` setting above with

 ```
     "sts:ExternalId": ["YOUR_SEGMENT_SOURCE_ID", "ANOTHER_SOURCE_ID", "A_THIRD_SOURCE_ID"]